WHY HIV COMMUNICATION NEEDS TO EVOLVE

 Thula Mhize was diagnosed with HIV at age 23, he has been living with the virus for 10 years now.
 Thula is married and together with his HIV negative wife, Lindo has two healthy and HIV negative kids, with a third child due in this July.

 “Why would I want a cure when I can manage the virus and life a wonderful life?” – Thula Mhkize

 Dr. Sindi van Zyl in this Sunday Times article put it perfectly in my opinion.
 Communication today to the public should certainly continue around abstinence and the use of condoms correctly but it should also include information about the use of PrEP (Pre-Exposure Prophylaxis) and ARVs.
 Let’s get real, as much as there is loads of information about using condoms and getting tested, it isn’t happening as often as we tell ourselves.
-Teenage pregnancy is still happening in our societies despite all the sex education campaigns!
+After all, teenage pregnancy is still prevalent in our societies despite all the sex education campaigns!